Messages

 Code messages

-messages containing code will be rendered with white text in a dark background.
+By default, text messages containing code will be rendered with white text in a dark background.

-In order to highlight the code, you will need to add an external module called highligt.js
+In order to highlight the code, you will need to add an external module called highligt.js.

 Check out external module EXAMPLES to find multiple ways of how you can add it to your project.